HL7/FHIRPath/spec/fluentpath.md

 6. Operations
 -------------
 Operators are allowed to be used between any kind of path expressions (e.g. expr op expr).
 Like functions, operators will generally propagate an empty collection in any of their operands.
-This is true even when comparing two empty collections using the equality operators.
+This is true even when comparing two empty collections using the equality operators, e.g.

+	{} = {}
+	true > {}
+	{} != 'dummy'

+all result in `{}`.

 ### 6.1 Equality